Acanthodes: Ecology

 The various species of Acanthodes are known to have inhabited freshwater lakes, as well as saline lagoons.
-Acanthodes bronni, which lived in freshwater lakes in southern Germany during the Early Permian, is known to have been fed upon by the temnospondyl amphibians Archegosaurus and Cheliderpeton.
-Acanthodes was likely capable of opening its jaws wide as an adaptation to suspension feeding.
+Acanthodes bronni, which lived in freshwater lakes in southern Germany during the Early Permian, is known to have been fed upon by the temnospondyl amphibians Archegosaurus and Glanochthon.
+Acanthodes was likely capable of opening its jaws wide as an adaptation to suspension feeding, with the jaws possibly also rotating outwards during opening in order to increase gape.

 Taxonomy

 The classification of acanthodians was historically contentious, however, in the 2010s based in part based on detailed studies of the skull of Acanthodes, it became widely accepted that acanthodians represented a paraphyletic assemblage of stem-group Chondrichthyes.
 Within the "Acanthodii", Acanthodes is traditionally placed within the Acanthodiformes, which is now also considered to be paraphyletic.